geojupyter/team-compass/meeting-notes/20250805-jupytergis-sync/index.md

 * Review our [project board](https://github.com/orgs/geojupyter/projects/2)
   * What items should be added?
   * Are there stale items that are no longer urgent?
   * Are there things we can change about the project board to make it more useful?
 Add more information?
 Remove steps?
 * _Please add more items if you have them!_

 ### Status reports

-* Status
-* Status
-* Status

-### Requests for help or feedback

-* Help request
-* Help request
-* Help request
+* https://github.com/geojupyter/jupytergis/issues/846 - Why is jupyter-collab pinned <4?
+Seems safe to upgrade.
+* https://github.com/geojupyter/jupytergis/pull/844 - vectortile symbology!!
+Ready for review.
+* Matt & Arjun: Make sure Arjun has privileges release by doing a release together (Friday?)!